ShatrovOA/dtFFT/docs/api_fortran.rst

   If ``effort`` is :f:var:`DTFFT_ESTIMATE` or :f:var:`DTFFT_MEASURE`, returns the value set by :f:func:`dtfft_set_config` or via environment variable DTFFT_BACKEND, or the default, :f:var:`DTFFT_BACKEND_NCCL`.

-  .. note:: This method is only present in the API when ``dtFFT`` was compiled with CUDA Support.

   :o integer(int32) error_code [out, optional]:
     Optional error code returned to user